-When it comes to construction defects, wet basements and crawlspaces rank among the most serious.
+When it comes to construction defects, wet basement and crawlspaces rank among the most serious.
 Possible consequences range from annoyances such as a slight musty smell, to serious health problems caused by mold.
 In extreme cases, a proper fix may mean digging up the yard, which can come with a serious blow to your reputation.

 It’s always better to do it right the first time, and a bone-dry basement or crawlspace is a sign of a quality builder.
 Most builders have a good handle on foundation waterproofing, but while that’s crucial, it’s also the last line of defense.
 The best plan is to keep water away from the foundation in the first place.
 Proper backfilling and landscape grading can go a long way toward achieving that goal.